Two-way kernel matrix puncturing: towards resource-efficient PCA and spectral clustering: Main results

 and the notation $A\leftrightarrow B$ indicates that, for any linear functional $u:\mathbb C^{n\times n}\to \mathbb R$ of bounded infinity norm, $u(A-B)\to 0$ almost surely as $n\to\infty$. \end{theorem}

-One must understand the theorem as follows: since $Q(z)$ encapsulates the structural spectral information about $K$, this information is fully determined (in the large $n,p$ limit) \begin{itemize} \item[(i)] by the scalars $\varepsilon_S$, $\varepsilon_B$, $c_0$ and $b$; these mostly impact the shape of the limiting spectrum and modulate the ``noise level'' of the eigenvectors; \item[(ii)] by the rank-$k$ matrix $V\mathcal LV^\H$; this matrix defines the ``average'' behavior of the dominant eigenvectors of $K$: these eigenvectors are simply ``noisy versions'' of linear combinations of the columns of $V$. \end{itemize} As an immediate -- and possibly quite surprising -- consequence, the dominant eigenvectors of $K$ are, up to extra \emph{homogeneous noise}, the same as those of $P^\H P=\mathbb E[\frac1pX^\H X]-I_n$.
+One must understand the theorem as follows: since $Q(z)$ encapsulates the structural spectral information about $K$, this information is fully determined (in the large $n,p$ limit) \begin{itemize} \item[(i)] by the scalars $\varepsilon_S$, $\varepsilon_B$, $c_0$ and $b$; these mostly impact the \emph{shape} of the limiting spectrum in defining $m(\cdot)$) and modulate the ``noise level'' of the eigenvectors (from the factor preceding $V\mathcal LV^\H$ in the expression of $Q(\cdot)$); \item[(ii)] by the rank-$k$ matrix $V\mathcal LV^\H$; this matrix defines the ``average'' behavior of the dominant eigenvectors of $K$: these eigenvectors are simply ``isotropic noisy versions'' of linear combinations of the columns of $V$.
+That is, mapped to the applications in Section~\ref{sec:PCA_spect_clust}, noisy versions of either the class canonical vectors $j_a$'s or of the genuine PCA vector. \end{itemize} As an immediate -- and possibly quite surprising -- consequence, the dominant eigenvectors of $K$ are, up to extra \emph{homogeneous noise}, the same as those of $P^\H P=\mathbb E[\frac1pX^\H X]-I_n$.
 The proposed two-way puncturing algorithm therefore \emph{does not affect spectral algorithms} as the structure of the retrieved eigenvectors is maintained.

-Let us now quantify these qualitative statements.
+Let us now quantify these so far qualitative statements.
 As a first corollary of Theorem~\ref{th:barQ}, with probability one,

 which implies, according to random matrix theory, that